Tech-at-DU/React-Fundamentals-tutorial/P12-Displaying-Feature/content.md

   )
 }
 ```

->
-> Be sure to adjust the path to your `POPOSFeatureList` component, it may be in a different location than where I placed mine!
+Be sure to adjust the path to your `POPOSFeatureList` component, it may be in a different location than where I placed mine!

->
-> Be sure to remove the previous tag that displayed the features.
+Be sure to remove the previous tag that displayed the features.

 What happened here?
 First we imported the POPOSFeatureList component.

 Next, make an instance of `POPOSFeatureList` and set the feature proper to the array of feature strings that came from the data source.

+# Next

+Click [here](../P13-Publish-to-GitHub-Pages/content.md) to move onto the next section about publishing to GitHub pages.